 And if your love language is physical touch, then you’ll know that the best way for you to fill up your love tank is to physically connect with your partner.
 That tangible, physical feeling of closeness makes you feel safe and secure.

-You might also like: 10 quick ways to connect with your spouse.
+(Here’s some other quick ways to connect with your spouse).

-However if you don’t “speak” physical touch, you may misinterpret it when your partner wants to get close to you, thinking that light touch on the back of your neck is a one-way ticket to sexy time.
+However if you don’t “speak” physical touch, you may misinterpret it when your partner wants to get close to you, thinking that light touch on the back of your neck is a one-way ticket to you know where.

 Depending on your mood, that can make you annoyed or ready to go, when neither of those responses are necessarily what was intended.